 In certain situations, you may be able to get penalties waived or canceled.
 If you fail to meet your tax obligations due to reasons out of your control, you can fill out an application to the CRA to have the late filing penalty waived.
 See Request for Taxpayer Relief.

 If you’ve gone a number of years without paying the taxes you owe, filing any tax returns or inaccurately reporting your income, you may get a visit from the CRA.
 If you are undergoing an audit, check out our tax audit and appeals services.

 Filing Taxes Late?
 Don’t Wait!

-Liu & Associates will take a look at your files and help create a solution to your late tax filing.
+Liu & Associates will take a look at your files and help create a solution to your late tax filing, whether you’re an individual or a business or whether you’re in Edmonton or Calgary.
 Get the reassurance you need – call Liu & Associates to book your tax appointment today!